xLiad/Project-5---Data-Cleaning-Using-SQL/README.md

 6) Deleting Unused Columns.

-# How the data looks in its raw form:
+# The columns of the dataset in its raw form in the excel file:

 # UniqueID
 2045